mike-north/professional-ts/notes/00-intro.md

   >
   > In an ideal world, every type checker would be both sound and complete so that it catches every error that will happen at runtime.
   >
   > Flow tries to be as sound and complete as possible.
-But because JavaScript was not designed around a type system, Flow sometimes has to make a tradeoff.
+But because JavaScript was not designed around a type system, Flow sometimes has to make a trade-off.
 When this happens Flow tends to favor soundness over completeness, ensuring that code doesn’t have any bugs. ([source](https://flow.org/en/docs/lang/types-and-expressions/#toc-soundness-and-completeness))

 #### Take extra care where runtime and type-checking meet